 If you can’t wait to get out of the urban jungle and head to the actual jungle, many day trips will take you outside of the city limits.
 San Jose is in the middle of the Central Valley, which lucky enough for my fellow caffeine addicts, has the perfect conditions to grow coffee.
 Take a day tour to a nearby coffee plantation to learn about how our favorite bean is grown and processed and, of course, sample a freshly brewed cup.

 There are also a number of volcanoes within a day’s drive.
 Poas and Turrialba are both active volcanoes and are currently closed due to increased seismic activity.
 Irazu, however, is still accessible to the public.
 It is the tallest volcano in Costa Rica and has a road that leads directly to the summit.
 From the top, on clear days, you’ll have views across the country to both the Atlantic and Pacific oceans.

-If you’re looking to get active, you can go white-water rafting down the Pacuare River, cycling through Cartago (a suburb of San Jose you can visit on this local-led day tour), zip-lining through nearby canopies, or hiking through one of the many national parks surrounding the city.
+If you’re looking to get active, you can go white-water rafting down the Pacuare River, cycling through Cartago (a suburb of San Jose), zip-lining through nearby canopies, or hiking through one of the many national parks surrounding the city.

 What a city, what a location.

 Excited to explore San Jose?
 View all of Intrepid Travel’s Costa Rica adventures.